symlex/symlex/README.md

 -----

 Before you start, make sure you got PHP 7, Composer and Docker installed on your system (short [howto](OSX_HOWTO.md) for Mac OS X users).
-Advanced developers can also clone the repository from GitHub and setup their own runtime environment based on the existing Docker configuration.
+Instead of using Docker, you can also setup your own runtime environment based on the existing Docker configuration.

 **Step 1:** Run [Composer](https://getcomposer.org/) to create a new Symlex project: